shrenujgandhi/FSE-2012-UMLtoCSP-UOST/build-vm/Readme.md

 * Vagrantfile
 * vagrant-provision-reboot-plugin
 * ShellScript folder
   * install_chocolatey.bat - command to install chocolatey
   * install_software.bat - commands to install softwares using chocolatey
-  * install_tool.bat           - commands to setup uUMLtoCSP(UOST)
+  * install_tool.bat - commands to setup UMLtoCSP(UOST)
-  * complete_installations.bat - commands to delete unwanted file
+  * complete_installations.bat - command to delete unwanted file
+  * ECLiPSe.au3 - script to install eclipseclp and graphviz
+  * mkshortcut.vbs - script to create shortcut in windows
+ * Files folder
+  * 1. Installation.txt - instructions to install toll manually
+  * 2. Readme.txt - instructions to run tool
+  * 3. YoutTube link - Tool Demo - demo on how to run the tool in VM
+  * 4. License.txt - software licenses of tools in VM

 Environment
 -----